PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

 ### Additional tools & Description

-Unless otherwise stated, these settings **can** be updated after students have started their submissions.
+Unless stated, these settings **cannot** be updated after students have started their submissions.

 <div markdown class="grid">
 <div markdown>
 - *Time limit*: adds a timer for attempts, with optional automatic submission at the end.
 Used for formal exams, but otherwise **do not use without a clear pedagogical need**.
 Must [apply SSP time extensions](#ssp-accommodations) for relevant students; don't make multiple copies with different time limits.
 - *Assign to groups*: use as a collaborative group task.
 May be useful for escape room-type activities, but otherwise not likely to be useful for other uses of Test.
 - *Originality report*: adds Turnitin originality reporting.
 This should not be required; if you think this is needed, it's likely a different tool will be more suitable than Test.
 - *Description*: adds a contextual note to the Test item on the Course Content page.
 Maximum 750 characters.
+Can be updated after students have started their submissions.
 </div>
 ![Additional tools & Description settings panel: described in text](images/test-settings-additional-tools.png)
 </div>